 - For individuals based at the VA who are applying for a CDA, submission of the grant does not require a letter of support from the UCSD Department Chair.
-However, a UCSD faculty appointment must be initiated well before the grant is funded.
-This is because, consistent with the VA-UCSD affiliation agreement, MDs and PhDs performing research or clinical work at the VA must hold academic appointments in the relevant UCSD Department. - 2.
-To initiate the UCSD faculty appointment, steps 3a, 3b, 3c, 5, 8, 9, and 10 are required.
-Steps 1 and 3d are optional and can include the K-R Committee Chair as one of the faculty members.
-This affords the applicant an opportunity to meet with faculty in the Department doing similar work. - 3.
+However, a UCSD faculty appointment must be initiated before the grant is funded.
+This is because, consistent with the VA-UCSD affiliation agreement, MDs and PhDs performing research or clinical work at the VA must hold academic appointments in the relevant UCSD Department.
+Once an applicant receives a favorable score on a VA CDA, the UCSD appointment process should be started. - 2.
+To initiate the UCSD faculty appointment, steps 3c, 5, 8, 9, and 10 are required.
+Steps 1 and 3 and b are optional. - 3.
 Steps 2 and 4 (Psychiatry Grant Review process) are strongly recommended. - 4.
 The Candidate Job Talk (step 5) may be held at the VA, VMRF, or UCSD. - 5.
-Timing: Steps 3 (a-c) and 5 ideally should be completed before the CDA is submitted, but may be done after receiving a fundable score.
-The entire timeline for faculty appointment, including steps 9 and 10 (applying to the Open Faculty Recruitment advertisement) can take 6-9 months, and should be completed prior to notification of grant funding. - 6.
-For CDA applicants, step 9, applying to the Open Faculty advertisement, should be done once there is indication that the grant is likely to be funded.
-Candidates with VA grants are most typically considered for appointment as an Assistant Adjunct Professor, but the mentor does not need to cover 3% of the candidate's salary as with a K Award.
+Timing: Steps 3 (a-c) and 5 may be completed once the CDA is submitted but may also wait until after receiving a fundable score.
+The entire timeline for faculty appointment, including steps 9 and 10 (applying to the Open Faculty Recruitment advertisement) can take 6-9 months to complete. - 6.
+For CDA applicants, step 9 should be done once there is indication that the grant is likely to be funded.
+Candidates with VA grants are most typically considered for appointment as an Assistant Adjunct Professor, but the mentor does not need to cover 3% of the candidate's salary as with NIH funding.
+The candidate can elect to apply for either a stepped (salaried) Assistant Adjunct Professor appointment or a non-stepped (non-salaried) Assistant Adjunct Professor appointment.
+The former allows the candidate to also apply for grants through UCSD while the latter does not.
+The latter allows the candidate to have a private practice while the former does not.